GG Allin: 1989 trial and imprisonment

-Hated documentary and final days

-After his release from prison, Allin skipped parole to go on another tour, footage of which was shot for Todd Phillips's documentary Hated: GG Allin and the Murder Junkies.
-The film contained graphic scenes from a performance Allin gave at the rock club Space at Chase in Manhattan's East Village.
-A heavily intoxicated Allin stripped naked, defecated on the floor, wiped his feces on himself and threw feces into the audience.
-He also threw beer bottles, breaking a woman's nose, and assaulted several other people in the crowd.
-Clips were included from other Allin appearances, as well as interviews with Allin, his band, and their fans.
-The film was released in 1993 and later followed on DVD in 1997.

-In 1991, GG recorded an album entitled Murder Junkies, released by New Rose Records, featuring Antiseen as his backing band.
-This album contained 10 musical tracks and 10 spoken-word pieces.
-Other than Freaks, Faggots, Drunks and Junkies, Allin considered this album to be that which most accurately captured his persona and stated philosophy on life.
-It was also during this period that Allin recorded the album War in My Head – I'm Your Enemy, released on Awareness Records and featuring the band Shrinkwrap.
-This particular album consists of one 45-minute track that is a collage of spoken-word pieces (mainly from the same recordings as Murder Junkies) which Shrinkwrap put to music.
+Final days

 Allin's growing notoriety led to appearances on various television shows: Geraldo, The Jerry Springer Show and The Jane Whitney Show.
 At the time of his death, Allin was making plans for a spoken-word album.
 He also mentioned a somewhat unlikely European tour, enthusiastically talking about it in the hours before his death.

 Personal life

 Family and relationships

 GG Allin married Sandra Farrow on October 6, 1978.
 They divorced in 1985.

 In the mid-1980s, Allin became involved with a teenage girl from Garland, Texas named Tracy Deneault.
-She became pregnant, and their daughter, Nico Ann Deneault, was born on March 13, 1986.
-Nico chose to distance herself from her family.
+They had a daughter who chose to distance herself from her family.
 Allin and Tracey Deneault never married.
 At the time of his death, Allin's partner was Liz Mankowski.
 They appeared together on The Jane Whitney Show, in 1993, with another Allin fan called Wendy.

-GG Allin's older brother Merle Allin served as bassist for his last band, the Murder Junkies.
+GG Allin's older brother Merle Allin was bassist for his last band, the Murder Junkies.